openstack/charm-guide/doc/source/admin/managing-power-events-juju-status.rst

 .. note::

-    The information on this page is associated with the topic of :ref:`Managing Power Events <managing_power_events>`.
+   The information on this page is associated with the topic of :doc:`managing-power-events`.
 See that page for background information.

 The cloud is represented in the form of ``juju status`` output.